deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 <-- {"jsonrpc": "2.0", "error": {"code": -32601, "message": "Method not found"}, "id": "1"}
 ```

-In delta chat we currently only use the error string.
+In Delta Chat we currently only use the error string.
 Our jsonrpc clients (JavaScript and python) automatically convert these error responses to errors in the target language and return/throw them:

 ![[error thrown in js.png]]